Dairy farmer Jeff Cone might have taken a gamble hooking up with a city girl, but as he explains, the story has a happy ending.

 Jeff bought the farm from his dad, Ted Cone, who retired after 40 years of dairy farming.
 Jeff, Alexis, and their four children run the place, with a hired milker coming in on weekends so the kids can keep up with sports and other activities.

 Jeff grew up on the farm, and decided he liked the way of life, “especially the field work with the cows, and the growing side” of the operation.
-With children ages 10, 9, 7 and 5, his goal is to give his kids the same childhood he had by sharing in chores.
+His goal is to give his kids the same childhood he had by sharing in chores.
 The youngsters let the cows out of the barn, they feed calves, and generally pitch in whenever they can.

 Yes, it’s a small operation, so winning the New England Green Pastures Award has special significance.

 “I think it’s great to be recognized as a small farm,” he explains.
 “Ideally, I’d like to stay small.
 We’re big enough for the size herd we have now, and if you decide to get bigger, you have to get bigger everywhere.”
 That’s not a choice for Jeff and Alexis at the moment, he says.